 White Day in Korea (화이트데이, hwaiteu-dei), is a holiday that follows Valentine’s Day and is celebrated on 14 March.
-On 14 February, it is customary among Korean couples for the woman to give the man chocolate as a gift; then in the following month, it is the man’s turn to return the gift and give his beloved a present.
-But how did this holiday come about and why is it celebrated?
+On 14 February, it is customary among Korean couples for the woman to give the man chocolate as a gift.
+In the following month, it is the man’s turn to return the gift and give his beloved a present.
 In this article, we explain the origins of White Day in Korea and how people celebrate it.

 The origins of White Day in Korea